Xilmi/Rotp-Fusion/FeaturesChanges.md

 - Removed some excess click sound on "Replay last turn".
 - Fixed "Recent" in backup folder crashing on load.
 - Removed duplicates "Hostile Terraforming" and "Colonizing" from Rules options panel.

-### To categorize:

-2025.01.10 (BR)
-- New governor "advanced options":
-  - to disable the "Pop/Factory ROI limit" after the empire has grown pas a limit.
-(Sending transport is then more efficient.)
-  - to display production in green when "Pop/Factory ROI limit" has been reached.
-  - to set auto-colonization planet distance vs value weighting.

-2025.01.09 (BR)
 - Fixed potential double instance of governor panel. (made static)
-- Governor buttons are now available on Colony panel - Multiple selection.

-2025.01.08 (BR)
-- The default value of “Ship build limit ‘Take’ percentage”, for new colonies, can be set in Settings -> Governor Mandate -> Fine Tuning.

-2025.01.07 (BR)
-- Colony panel: Spending priority can be set on multi selection.

-2025.01.07 (Frank Zago)
-- French translation fixes.

-2025.01.06 (BR)
 - Improved mouse Alt key management.
-- Colony panel: Ship build limit "Take" percentage can be adjusted on multi selection.

-2025.01.05 (Xilmi)
 - Fixed missiles hitting retreated targets
   - Fixed a bug which caused missiles still hitting targets that have already retreated in auto- or smart-resolve.
-- Speed-requirement for missiles in ship-designs reduced
-  - When considering whether to use missiles for their ship-designs the AI now has a lower speed-requirement for the missiles based on the enemie's designs speeds.
-  - The distance-advantage of repulsors is split above the two turns the missile will travel instead being considered twice.
-  - It is also taken into consideration that the missile only needs to get into 0.7 range instead of having to catch up to the target's center.

-2025.01.05 (BR)
 - Fixed JRE number in the window.xml assembly file
-- New Governor option to tell the rich colonies to build up their reserve.

-2025.01.04 (BR)
 - Fixed the bug of negative ship value in fleet.
   - The origin of the bug is still unknown, but the num array is now private and the access methods check the validity of the values.
 - Fixed exploit that can be used to boost research with poor/ultra-poor colonies.

-2025.01.03 (BR)
 - Fixed invisible ship in combat bug.
   - When the fleet has a design with negative value, partial retreat could trigger this bug.

-2025.01.03 (Xilmi)
 - Fixed an issue that caused the AI not to attack with player-designed ships when handing control over to AI in an ongoing playthrough.
   - The scoring for what colonies to attack no longer takes the value-ratio of population to missile-bases into account.
 This change means you can no longer simply build a missile-base to force the AI to ignore the closest colonies.

-2025.01.02 (BR)
-- Transport path from system to system will now be displayed for Governor sent troops.

-2025.01.01 (BR)
 - Fixed initial tech tree alignment when free tech are shown.
 - Fixed Design UI possible text overlap in foreign languages.
-- Production per Worker (Factory) is displayed when Shift is down (instead of Production - Net (Gross))
-- Help Update.
 - Fixed possible "Error saving: recent.rotp" Bug.
 - Fixed potential issue in future update (missing serialVersionUID)
-- Added "serialVersionUID" to all serialisable class, even if not saved, as some may be include in a save game later...
-That was the case for the random generator
-- French translation improvement.

-2024.12.30 (BR)
-- Governor new advanced options to set when terraforming should be started.
-- Governor new advanced options to set what to do with funding.
-- Governor new advanced options to set when to grow vs when to build factories.
 - Fixed Comet event not being set as the last aggressor.

-2024.12.22 (BR)
 - Fixed obedient governor not always activated by requests.

+### To categorize:

 2024.12.21 (BR)
 - Obedient governor finalisation and documentation.